woujer/challenge-data-analysis/README.md

 To run this project, follow the steps below:

-1. Clone the repository to your local machine using the following command:
-   Certainly!
-Here's the installation section text that you can copy directly into your README.md:

-arduino

-## Installation

-To run this project, follow the steps below:

 1. Clone the repository to your local machine using the following command: git clone https://github.com/your-username/your-repository.git

 2. Navigate to the project directory: